JulianNicholls/hangman-cpp/README.md

 - Imported the images for the gallows and the hanging zombie
 - Made a start on the letter grid to allow for entering guesses

+- Letter grid is working
+- Wrong guesses are shown
+- Opening and completion screens